meangrinch/MangaTranslator/README.md

 7. Results will appear on the right (single image) or in the gallery (batch).
 Status messages provide details about the process.
 8. Output images are saved in the `./output/` directory by default (or the specified output directory for CLI batch).

+*Note: There is a "cleaning only" mode available that skips the translation and text rendering steps, outputting just the cleaned speech bubbles.*

 ## Customization

-*   **Adding Fonts:**
-    1. Create a new folder inside the `fonts/` directory (e.g., `fonts/MyNewFont/`).
-    2. Place the font files (`.ttf`, `.otf`) inside this new folder.
-    3. Launch the Web UI, go to "Config" -> "Other", and click **"Refresh Models / Fonts"**.
-    4. The new font pack will now be available in the "Text Font" dropdowns on the Translator, Batch, and Config tabs.

-*   **Using Custom YOLO Models:**
-    1. Place your custom YOLO model file (`.pt`) in the `models/` directory.
-The model must support segmentation (e.g., trained with YOLOv8-Seg).
+*   **Using Custom YOLO Models:** Place your custom YOLO model file (`.pt`) in the `models/` directory.
+The model must support segmentation and be trained to detect speech bubbles.
-    2. Launch the Web UI, go to "Config" -> "Other", and click **"Refresh Models / Fonts"**.
-    3. Go to "Config" -> "Detection" and select your model from the "YOLO Model" dropdown.
-    4. Remember to **"Save Config"**.

 ## License